quintoandar/hive-metastore-client/thrift_files/readme.md

 3 - Now you have the new python code generated inside `gen-py`.
 Extract the classes and place them in the right directories.

 4 - The generated files are huge, therefore be sure that the generated files directory names are ignored in the make commands _style-check_ and _apply-lint_.
 So these files are not evaluated during the checks.

+## Manual adjustments to Thrift source files

+Some auto-generated code from Thrift communication with Hive Metastore can be changed to provide more features, thus allowing a more customized integration.

+The following PRs change the Thrift base files and **need to be re-written** in case of re-generation by the previous steps:
+- So far no PR manually changing base files were deployed.